JardaMartan/te-alert/README.md

 <img src="./images/alert_1.png" width="50%">

 ## How to run
 The TE Alert Bot runs in Flask WSGI.
 It is designed to run in Amazon Lambda.
-Use [Zappa](https://github.com/Miserlou/Zappa) to deploy it.
+Use [Zappa](https://github.com/zappa/Zappa) to deploy it.
 It can also run locally in Flask development mode.

-Open [ThousandEyes Alerts](https://app.thousandeyes.com/settings/alerts), open existing alert or create a new one.
+Open [ThousandEyes Alerts](https://app.thousandeyes.com/settings/alerts), then open existing alert or create a new one.
 In alert **Notification** click **Edit webhooks**.
 Paste the Bot's root URL to the webhook URL.
 Click **Test**.
 If the test succeeds, the Bot should send a JSON test message to all Spaces which it is a member of.
 <img src="./images/test_2.png" width="50%">
 <img src="./images/test_1.png" width="50%">